 What??
 I thought you said you wouldn’t ask!

-No. I’m not discussing it, he shook his
+No. I’m not discussing it, they shook their head,

 it’s not important.

 Uhhhg, come onnn.
 You can’t do that!
 I wanna know what happened!
 I bet it was cool!

 It was not cool.
 Believe me.
 I just did what I had to do.
 I took care of it.
 I called Lucine, I called the homeowner, and said that it was taken care of.
 It honestly wasn’t all that interesting.

 you obviously have a uh, way different definition of interesting than I do.

 It’s not important.